 Typically, their company incur late filing penalty because they did not file their dormant account thinking it is a dormant company and it has nothing to show anyway.

 Unfortunately, the Companies Act said otherwise.
 You will get an automatic late filing penalty unless you can show your circumstance is exceptional.
 In that case, Companies House may waive the penalty.

 Universally, the maximum late filing penalty for late filing of company accounts is £1500 for a private limited company and £7500 for a public limited company.

 For that reason, sometimes it is cheaper to set up a new company with the same name and avoid the late filing penalty altogether.
 Before you could set up the new company with the same name, you must dissolve the existing company with the late filing penalty first.

 This is only possible for a dormant company that has never traded before.
 And, it has no bank accounts.
 This is because your new company would have a different registration number to that of your existing dormant company.
 Legally, the new company is a completely new entity with no trading history.

 Once you have legally dissolved your dormant company, you do not have to pay the late filing penalty.
 Also, no further filings for that dissolved company.

 Step by step to dissolve company with late filing penalty and set up a new one with the same name

-Generally, this is how to keep same company name and avoid the late filing penalty.
+Generally, this is how to keep the same company name and avoid the late filing penalty.
 First of all, you must initiate the company dissolution process with companies House.

 |Actions to take||Companies House applications|